 It is well understood that USB cameras definitely need an external ISP.
 So, the question of choice between an internal and external ISP arises only in the case of other cameras.

 Even though processors come with an internal ISP, they have not yet become as sophisticated as external ISPs.
-External ISPs tend to offer more flexibility and array of features in comparison with internal ISPs.
+External ISPs offer more flexibility and an array of features in comparison with internal ISPs.
 In complex use cases where multiple cameras (say as many as 6) need to be synchronized, an external ISP is recommended for better image output.

 Also, some product developers who use NVIDIA processors do not want to use the internal ISP since it consumes additional GPU bandwidth for processing.
 They would instead prefer to use the processor for algorithm processing alone with the help of GPUs.

-Hope you got a fair understanding of why today ISPs come integrated with processors and not image sensors.
-Also, the choice between an internal and external ISP pretty much depends on your application.
+However, the choice between an internal and external ISP pretty much depends on your application.
 The more complex your application, the higher the need for an external ISP.